chris13524/cleanfile/README.md

 cleanfile --file ./cleanfile
 ```

+Add the `--dry-run` flag if you would like to disable the actual cleaning.

 ## Full system cleaning

 Developers can place a cleanfile at the root of their projects directory and by specifying `recurse_depth` > 0 cleanfile will recurse into subfolders and find `cleanfile`s